melodysyue/MissR_geneflow/README.md

 # Data

-These data are in the `/data/` directory, which includes necessary input data for various analyses for the six study species.
+Input or intermediate data for various analyses for the six study species.
 We use the following code for species names.

   - **bhmw** -> Bullhead Minnow
   - **blgl** -> Bluegill
   - **fwdm** -> Freshwater Drum